LessLawn.com... when lawn isn't your ideal landscape

 Feature #7: A Dry Water Feature

-If you like the look of water but don't have the time, money, or interest to build and maintain an artificial water feature, try adding a dry water feature to your woodland.
+If you like the look of water but don't have the time, money, or interest to build and maintain an artificial water feature, try adding a dry water feature (rocks and/or gravel arranged to suggest a water feature) to your woodland.

 Consider these possible designs, or think up your own: